K1joL/IoTEYE_API/README.md

 void setup() {
   // Start the serial communication Serial.begin(115200);
+  // LibLogger.init(&Serial);  // if you needed to Debug something internal Step (1)
   // Set your options
   IoTeyeSettings.setSSID(ssid)
     .setPassword(pass)
     .setToken(token)
     .setServerUrl(ip)
+    // .setLogger(&LibLogger) // if you needed to Debug something internal Step (2)
-  //.setLogger(&Serial) // if you needed to Debug something internal
+    // .setCommunicationLogger(&LibLogger) // if you needed to Debug something internal Step (3) (optional)
     .begin(); // After begin() you can use 'iotEye' object

   // Create a virtual pin